-If you encourage open conversations about disaster news and distressing news events, your child learns she can always talk to you.
-She’ll understand that you’ll be there to listen when something is worrying her.
+If you encourage open conversations about disaster news and distressing news events, your child learns they can always talk to you.
+Your child will understand that you’ll be there to listen when something is worrying them.

-It’s important to monitor how much media coverage of disaster news and distressing news events both you and your child are seeing.
+It’s important to monitor and limit how much media coverage of distressing news events both you and your child are seeing.
 It’s not helpful for anyone to watch distressing images over and over again.
 If you have the facts you need or you don’t need emergency alerts, it’s often best to switch off or switch to something else.

-Discussing media coverage of disaster news and distressing new events
+Discussing media coverage of disaster news and distressing news events

 Major news events are often covered in children’s news programs like Behind The News.
 You could watch a program like this together and discuss it afterwards.

-With older primary school-age children, you could talk about how rare events are considered more ‘newsworthy’ and that’s why they’re on the news.
-It’s also why we don’t hear about ordinary everyday events on the news.
+With older school-age children and pre-teens, you could talk about how rare events are considered more ‘newsworthy’ and that’s why they’re on the news.
+It’s also why we don’t hear about ordinary events on the news.